CHEAP VAN INSURANCE

 - After making the final payment, you own the car

-If you want to lower your monthly instalment payments, you may opt to make a deposit or choose a longer agreement term.
+If you want to lower your monthly installment payments, you may opt to make a deposit or choose a longer agreement term.
 If you want to pay the car off over a shorter period, you will have to make a larger deposit amount.

 In some cases, an HP finance deal is possible without a deposit.
-There are no penalties imposed on mileage limit or for car damages at the end of the agreement, provided you have completed your monthly instalment payments.
+There are no penalties imposed on the mileage limit or for car damages at the end of the agreement, provided you have completed your monthly installment payments.
 Why?
 It’s because you are already the car’s owner as you have completed your payment.
 Click here for more details.

 HP Finance Deal: Too Good to be True?

-Under HP finance, monthly instalments are higher if compared with PCP or PCH/Leasing finance deals.
+Under HP finance, monthly installments are higher if compared with PCP or PCH/Leasing finance deals.
 The reason for this is that this car finance deal covers the full cost of the car, spread over the agreed number of months.

 The highlight of this car finance deal is owning the car once the final payment is made.
 Until ownership is transferred under your name, you cannot sell or modify the car without permission.
-This is almost similar to the PCP finance deal where car ownership is possible after completing payment for all monthly instalments plus the optional final payment.
+This is almost similar to the PCP finance deal where car ownership is possible after completing payment for all monthly installments plus the optional final payment.
 There is no guaranteed trade-in value for a new car because you are the legal owner of the car.